e-c-k-e-r/vall-e/docs/models.md

   * `token_dropout_rate`: This will randomly mask off tokens from the prior RVQ level with a mask token, to try and have the model not-strongly-rely on the given input.

 Sampling from the NAR absolutely necessitates a low temperature or to be greedily sampled, as higher temperatures lead to the aforementioned artifacts in the final waveform.
+* This is mostly mitigated with a proper non-causal mask, but crust still emerges at higher temperatures.

 Traditional samplers do not seem to offer much effect in the output, as it seems the output from the NAR are decent enough.